KacperKozak/light-trails/README.md

 animation.play()
 ```

-Composition functions have exactly the same type as a trail, so you can combine them together eg `parallel` inside a `sequence`.
+Composition functions have exactly the same type as a trail, so you can combine them together e.g. `parallel` inside a `sequence`.

 ```ts
 const combinedTrails = sequence([